kimicue/Rockbuster_SQL/README.md

 - Store

 ## VISUALIZATIONS
-Visualizations were created in Tableau.
+Visualizations are created using Tableau.
-The link to the storyboard- https://public.tableau.com/app/profile/eui.kyu.kim/vizzes
+The link is as follows. https://public.tableau.com/app/profile/eui.kyu.kim/vizzes

 ## TOOLS
+Language: PostgreSQL
-Language: PostgreSQL Software: pgAdmin, DbVisualizer, Tableau, Excel
+Software: pgAdmin, DbVisualizer, Tableau, Excel

 ## SKILLS DEMONSTRATED
-Cleaning data: checked and addressed duplicates, non-uniform data, and missing values.
+Cleaning data: checked and addressed missing values, duplicates, and inconsistency values.

 Joining tables: selected the type of joins and sequence of joins in order to minimize the time/memory needed.